 Clayton Childress (University of Toronto) – Under the Cover: The Creation, Production, and Reception of a Novel

-Douglas John McAdam (Stanford University) – Putting Trump in Historic Perpsective: Racial Politics and Social Movements in Postwar America and Today
+Douglas John McAdam (Stanford University) – Putting Drumpf in Historic Perpsective: Racial Politics and Social Movements in Postwar America and Today

 Gary Alan Fine (Northwestern University) – Group Pleasures: Collaborative Commitments, Shared Narrative, and the Sociology of Fun